jamieday/apple-music-web-api/README.md

-# apple-music-web-api
+# Apple Music Web API SDK for JS

-Apple Music Web API SDK for JS
+This is a work in progress, developed according to my needs.